 Editing represents the relationship between shots, which functions to control the pace of a film.
-This determines your audience viewing experience on the other side of the screen.
-Is your audience sitting on the end of their seats waiting for something to happen while wondering when the film is going to end, or do they give their full attention to the film from start to finish?
-This comes down to your skills as an editor, when pacing your film.
+This determines your audience's viewing experience on the other side of the screen.
+Is your audience sitting at the edge of their seats waiting for something to happen while wondering when the film will end, or do they give their full attention to it from start to finish?
+This comes down to your skills as an editor when pacing your film.

 The rhythm of the film is defined in the earliest stages of pre-production.
 Creating an outline and script for your film, the rhythm and pacing of the film determines how you are going to shoot your scenes.
-After creating the script, some directors like to visualise this by creating a storyboard to truly define the movement of time within the film, and how the plot enters and exits each scene.
-This helps the director visualise the camera movements in order to create the right pace and speed for each scene.
+After creating the script, some directors like to visualize this by creating a storyboard to truly define the movement of time within the film, and how the plot enters and exits each scene.
+This helps the director visualize the camera movements to create the right pace and speed for each scene.

 For example, a scene that’s supposed to deliver intensity or even confusion may be planned and constructed to have plenty of shots, fast cuts, and movement.
-Whereas another scene that’s intended to be more thoughtful and emotional might slow down by using longer shots, slower movements and fewer cuts.
+At the same time, another scene that’s intended to be more thoughtful and emotional might slow down by using longer shots, slower movements, and fewer cuts.
 Longer shots can create moments of relief and calmness.